 You cannot operate from a place of fear - fear of not performing well, of getting laid off.
 One must embrace uncertainty.
 Have an abundance mentality.
 Given enough time - you can master anything.

 Many times I gave up too early on a bug and reached out for help.
 I am trying to decrease this.
 There are lessons to be learned while struggling with the bug.
 Don't take the easy way out.
 In the short run - problem will be solved but this will harm you in the long run.
 Having said that - don't do the opposite either.
 Reach out to your peers.
 You learn a lot when you pair-program.
 The ego has no place if you want to learn.

 Sleep, take breaks, drink water, and stretch.
 This is the best debugging technique.
 Far better than the ones I am going to mention below.

-I neglected my health in the last few months.
 I remember the marked difference it made when I had slept properly vs when I had not to the kind of code I wrote.